Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Fire Immunity"				"0"

+			// Give the Mutant Tank hittable immunity.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Hittable Immunity"			"0"

 			// Give the Mutant Tank melee immunity.
 			// Note: This setting can be overridden for specific players.